jawordpressorg/core-handbook/core/about/release-cycle/hosting-release-parties.md

 *   **A person with Mission Control access** (`@mcpilot`).
 A contributor with this level of access is needed to package the release and refresh the nightly.
 The list of active contributors with this access is very small, so finding a person to fill this role ahead of time is crucial.
 *   **A member of the marketing team, or a marketing release lead** (`@marketingteamember`).
 The person in charge of drafting the release announcement post.

-## Pre-release check-in – one hour before the party starts
+## Pre-release check-in – one hour before the code freeze starts

 Before the scheduled time, check the current release leads channel (usually named `#x.x-release-leads`) to confirm that all relevant teams are prepared.
-If more time is needed and a delay is necessary, a message in the [#core](https://make.wordpress.org/core/tag/core/) channel should note the reason for the delay along with an expected time that the party will start.
+If more time is needed and a delay for code freeze is necessary, a message in the [#core](https://make.wordpress.org/core/tag/core/) channel should note the reason for the delay along with an expected time that the party will start.

 ## Host script based on Beta releases